normandy14/pythonGram/README.md

 ### taleSmall.txt and taleMed.txt

 Both files are from tale.txt.
-Tale.txt is simply the text, A Tale and Two Cities, from [Project Guttenburg](https://www.gutenberg.org/ebooks/98).
+Tale.txt is simply the text, A Tale and Two Cities, from [project guttenburg](https://www.gutenberg.org/ebooks/98).
 The Plain Text UTF-8 option.

 taleSmall.txt is a small length excerpt of the text